ICScore/ICScore/README.md

 # ICScore: a Metric for Evaluating Interestingness and Creativity of Stories

 This repo contains code for ICScore: a Metric for Evaluating Interestingness and Creativity of Stories.
+# Example of Transformation
 ![transformation_img](./asset/transformation.png)
+When one of the factors of interest, ‘Irony’, is applied to less interesting stories(top), a significant change occurs, resulting in a large difference in likelihood, while highly interesting stories(bottom) show little change, resulting in a small difference in likelihood.
+Generative likelihood for original/transformed story is in yellow/orange circle, and the DeltaScore value is in green circle.

+# Result
 ![result_img](./asset/result.png)
+The chart compares the absolute value of Kendall correlation (|$\tau$|) between various metrics and human evaluation.
+ICScore is represented by red bars.
+DeltaScores with transformations are represented by green bars.
+DeltaScore with perturbations are represented by purple bars, while other metrics are in blue.

 ### Preparation
 First, download the requirements.txt file.